JHurricane96/code_character_player_docs/overview.rst

 Welcome to Code Character!

-Set in a 2D world, each player is given a an army that can be controlled with everyone's favourite programming language, C++ :)
+Set in a 2D world, each player is given an army that can be controlled with everyone's favourite programming language, C++ :)

 The objective is simple enough.
 Implement a strategy that allows your army to